On the Line / Food Truck / 13 Licenses and Permits Needed to Open a Food Truck

 It’s not enough to have a food truck idea or concept and a standout truck design.
 In order to operate legally, you’ll need a detailed business plan, and permits and licenses specific to mobile food and beverage establishments.
 For example, if you offer catering services from your food truck, like The Humble Toast, you’ll need specific restaurant permits for that service.

-Here are the licenses and permits required to open and operate a food truck business
+Here are the licenses and permits required for food truck operators to open and operate a food truck business.

 icon RESOURCE